Afi Huguette Kreyling

 Von

-In this article, Kietzee Guide Afi Huguette Kreyling gives us her best tips for multilingual families that are wondering about the best way to raise their kid(s).
+In this article, Kietzee Guide Afi Huguette Kreyling gives us her best tips for international families that are wondering about how to raise their kid(s) with multiple languages.

 Huguette is a mom of two, a speech therapist and teacher, who also founded Miniglotte, a start-up empowering, educating and inspiring multilingual families.
 Huguette grew up in Togo and France and now lives with her multilingual family in Munich.